-As of December 31, 2012, the Company had \$12.4 million in deferred tax assets associated with foreign net operating loss carryforwards which will begin to expire in 3 to 9 years.
-As of December 31, 2012, the Company believes certain deferred tax assets associated with foreign net operating loss carryforwards will expire unused based on the Company's forward-looking financial information for 2012.
-Therefore, a valuation allowance of \$1.8 million was recorded against the Company's net deferred tax assets as of December 31, 2012.
+As of December 31, 2013, the Company had \$13.8 million in deferred tax assets associated with approximately \$55.2 million in foreign net operating loss carryforwards which will begin to expire in 2 to 9 years.
+As of December 31, 2013, the Company believes certain deferred tax assets associated with foreign net operating loss carryforwards will expire unused based on the Company's projections.
+Therefore, a valuation allowance of \$2.5 million was recorded against the Company's net deferred tax assets in 2013.

-During 2012, the Company recorded \$0.4 million in deferred tax assets associated with foreign tax credits.
-As of December 31, 2012 the Company believes that the foreign taxes paid would not be creditable against its future income taxes and therefore, the Company recorded a valuation allowance against these deferred tax assets.
-The recording of the valuation allowance associated with foreign tax credits resulted in an increase to income tax expense of \$1.0 million which was partially offset by \$0.6 million reversal of valuation allowance related to portion of the 2011 foreign tax credits accrued that were not realized.
+As of December 31, 2013, the Company had \$3.8 million in deferred tax assets associated with foreign tax credits.
+As of December 31, 2013 the Company believes that a portion of the foreign taxes paid would not be creditable against its future income taxes.
+Therefore, a valuation allowance of \$1.6 million was recorded against the Company's net deferred tax assets in 2013.

-As of December 31, 2012, approximately \$57.2 million of cash and cash equivalents was held by the Company's non-U.S. subsidiaries whose cumulative undistributed earnings total \$100.8 million.
-Withholding and U.S. taxes have not been provided on the undistributed earnings as the Company takes the position that the earnings are permanently reinvested in its non-U.S. subsidiaries.
+As of December 31, 2013, approximately \$95.2 million of cash and cash equivalents was held by the Company's non-U.S. subsidiaries whose cumulative undistributed earnings total \$102.5 million.
+Withholding and

+U.S. taxes have not been provided on the undistributed earnings as the earnings are being permanently reinvested in its non-U.S. subsidiaries.
 Determining the tax liability that would arise if these earnings were repatriated is not practical.

-As of December 31, 2012 and 2011, the total liability for unrecognized tax benefits, including related interest and penalties, was approximately \$17.1 million and \$11.2 million, respectively.
-The following table represents a reconciliation of the Company's total unrecognized tax benefits balances, excluding interest and penalties, for the years ended December 31, 2012, 2011 and 2010:
+As of December 31, 2013 and 2012, the total liability for unrecognized tax benefits, including related interest and penalties, was approximately \$24.1 million and \$17.1 million, respectively.
+The following table represents a reconciliation of the Company's total unrecognized tax benefits balances, excluding interest and penalties, for the years ended December 31, 2013, 2012 and 2011:

-Year Ended I ded Decem ber 31, (In thousands) 2012 2011 2010 Beginning of year \$ 9,783 \$5,165 \$2,598 Increases as a result of tax positions taken in a prior period Decreases as a result of tax positions taken in a prior period Increases as a result of tax positions taken during the current period 5,702 4,959 2,632 Decreases as a result of tax positions taken during the current period Decreases as a result of settlements during the current period Reductions as a result of a lapse of statute of limitations during the current period (188) (341) (65) End of year \$15,297 \$9,783 \$5,165
+Year Ended December 31, (In thousands) 2013 2012 2011 Beginning of year \$15,297 \$ 9,783 \$5,165 Increases as a result of tax positions taken in a prior period - Decreases as a result of tax positions taken in a prior period Increases as a result of tax positions taken during the current period 7,526 5,702 4,959 Decreases as a result of tax positions taken during the current period Decreases as a result of settlements during the current period Reductions as a result of a lapse of statute of limitations during the current period (1,111) (188) (341) End of year \$21,712 \$15,297 \$9,783

-As of December 31, 2012, \$14.1 million of unrecognized tax benefits, excluding interest and penalties, would impact the Company's effective tax rate if recognized.
+As of December 31, 2013, \$20.1 million of unrecognized tax benefits, excluding interest and penalties, would impact the Company's effective tax rate if recognized.

-As of December 31, 2012, 2011 and 2010, the liability for unrecognized tax benefits included \$1.8 million, \$1.4 million and \$1.3 million, respectively, for the accrual of interest and penalties.
-For each of the years ended December 31, 2012, 2011 and 2010, the Company recorded \$0.7 million, \$0.4 million and \$0.3 million, respectively, for the accrual of interest and penalties in its consolidated statements of income.
+As of December 31, 2013, 2012 and 2011, the liability for unrecognized tax benefits included \$2.4 million, \$1.8 million and \$1.4 million, respectively, for the accrual of interest and penalties.
+For each of the years ended December 31, 2013, 2012 and 2011, the Company recorded \$1.0 million, \$0.7 million and \$0.4 million, respectively, for the accrual of interest and penalties in its consolidated statements of income.
+The Company recognized tax benefits in the provision for income taxes on the consolidated statements of income.

 The Company files income tax returns in the U.S. federal jurisdiction and various state and foreign jurisdictions.
-The majority of the Company's returns for years before 2009 are no longer subject to U.S. federal, state and local or foreign income tax examinations by tax authorities.
+The majority of the Company's returns for years before 2010 are no longer subject to U.S. federal, state and local or foreign income tax examinations by tax authorities.
 The Company does not expect any material changes to the total unrecognized tax benefits within the next twelve months.